-- A list of figures that have associated raw data - A description of any restrictions on data availability
+- Accession codes, unique identifiers, or web links for publicly available of A list of figures that have associated raw data - A description of any restrictions on data availability

 The NPI datasets are all available for the public online.
 The versions of these datasets we used can be found on our github repository.